elucian/bee/syntax/overview.md

 **Notes:**

-* Each variable in the list will be initialized in a different location;
+* Each variable in the enumeration will be initialized to a different location;
 * If operator "::" is used you can create multiple references for same location;

 ## Modify values